Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 * ``-M nuclei_evalsoc,download=ilm``: ``-M`` represents ``machine``, which means selecting the type of machine.
 Currently, Nuclei QEMU has added "nuclei_demosoc" (which will be deprecated in future versions) and "nuclei_evalsoc" to the existing options. "download=" is used to choose the download mode, and currently, it supports four download modes: ``flashxip, flash, ilm, and ddr``.

-* ``-cpu nuclei-nx900fd,ext=_xxldsp``: Using the ``-cpu`` option, you can specify the type of Nuclei core.The way to enable different extensions is to add them inside it, for example, 'xxldsp' represents enabling the CoreXtend DSP extension.
+* ``-cpu nuclei-nx900fd,ext=_xxldsp``: Using the ``-cpu`` option, you can specify the type of Nuclei core.
+The way to enable different extensions is to add them inside it, for example, 'xxldsp' represents enabling the CoreXtend DSP extension.
 Currently, Nuclei QEMU supports the following common RISC-V instruction set extension types:

 +--------------+-------------------------------------------------------------------------+
 | Extension Name       | Extension Functionality                                         |